Team217/FRC-217-Libraries/README.md

 - `pid.APID`
   - applies acceleration to a `pid.PID` object
 - `wpi.AnalogGyro`
-  - adds extra functions to the AnalogGyro
+  - adds extra functions to the Analog Gyro

 ## Installation